romdeau23/wow-lfgspamfilter/README.rst

 Features
 ********

+- banning players by name
 - filtering previously banned or reported players
 - filtering based on group age or filled out voice chat
-- quickly filling out advertisement reports
 - temporary player bans

 **Please note that this filtering is not 100%.
 It should improve over time as you report more spam groups.**